[Title Bar]

 Security

-I'm currently involved in various computer security related stuff.
+I have been involved in various computer security related stuff.
 I've dealt with behavior based detection (computer immunology) and pseudo honeypot like system, as well as correlators.

 I've done some Red Team work, testing the security of a software system, and penetration testing on a web and mail interface of a large company's system, as well as vulnerability analysis of the whole information protection infrastructure (from physical to online).

-In general, security and trust issues interest me, and I often find myself applying the same principles in the real world (or deciding to break the rules and trust someone despite the lack of credentials).
+In general, security and trust issues interest me, and I often find myself applying the same principles in the real world (or deciding to break the rules and trust someone, despite the lack of credentials).

 Digital Forensics